-Rashtriya Swasthya Bima Yojana (RSBY) was launched by the Ministry of Labour and Employment (Government of India) to provide health insurance coverage for the families belonging to the below the poverty line and other unrecognised sector workers.
+Rashtriya Swasthya Bima Yojana (RSBY) was launched by the Ministry of Labour and Employment (now comes under the Ministry of Health & Family Welfare) to provide health insurance coverage for the families belonging to the below the poverty line and other unorganised sector workers.

 Rashtriya Swasthya Bima Yojana is an important topic for the IAS Exam.
 This article will discuss the features of the RSBY scheme and the benefits provided by it.